Satawan

 Satawan Atoll is an atoll located about 250 km southeast of Chuuk Lagoon proper.

 Geographically it is part of the Nomoi or Mortlock Islands in the Carolines and administratively it is part of Chuuk State in the Federated States of Micronesia.
 About 3,000 people live on a land area of 5 km2.

 A Japanese airfield was located on the atoll during World War II.

+Name

+The name of the island goes back to Proto-Chuukic *tadawana, making it etymologically related to Satawal.

 Administrative divisions

 Satawan Atoll administratively consists of four of the 40 municipalities of Chuuk State, named after the principal islets: